List of Saw characters: Pighead

 Pighead is a masked person who works for Jigsaw.
 He appears in Saw: The Video Game and watches over David Tapp's game.
 He is shown to be hostile and is witnessed by Tapp killing several test subjects around Whitehurst Asylum.
 Pighead seems to taunt Tapp throughout the game, and sometimes attempts to come after him.
-Later on near the end of the game, Tapp is required to fight Pighead, who wants to kill Tapp and sabotage his game in order to surpass Jigsaw.
+Later on, near the end of the game, Tapp is required to fight Pighead, who wants to kill Tapp and sabotage his game in order to surpass Jigsaw.
 Tapp manages to kill Pighead and get hold of a key to the library where his final choice is awaiting.
 Jigsaw rhetorically asks Tapp if he's a "murderer" for killing his servant.
 Pighead wears a red boxer robe and the infamous pig mask concealing his identity.
-He is referenced in one of Tapp's audio tapes in Saw II: Flesh & Blood, with Tapp feeling guilt having killed him, not knowing if the person in the costume had a family or is another victim forced to obey Jigsaw.
+He is referenced in one of Tapp's audio tapes in Saw II: Flesh & Blood, with Tapp feeling guilt having killed him, not knowing if the person in the costume had a family or was another victim forced to obey Jigsaw.